Xiaoccer/MobileFaceNet_Pytorch/README.md

 # MobileFaceNet

 ## Introduction
-* This repository is the pytorch implement of the paper: [MobileFaceNets: Efficient CNNs for Accurate Real-Time Face Verification on Mobile Devices](https://arxiv.org/pdf/1804.07573.pdf) and I almost follow the implement details on the paper.
+* This repository is the pytorch implement of the paper: [MobileFaceNets: Efficient CNNs for Accurate Real-Time Face Verification on Mobile Devices](https://arxiv.org/pdf/1804.07573.pdf) and I almost follow the implement details of the paper.
 * I train the model on CASIA-WebFace dataset, and evaluate on LFW dataset.

 ## Requirements